Reframing a Multi-Product Platform

 Structure Analysis

-I focused on telling one clear story: what Tilli does, who it helps, and why it matters.
+One clear story: what Tilli does, who it serves, and why it matters.

 Option 1